From NASA to Artist Alley, we've got the top highlights of Silicon Valley Comic Con 2019!

 That's a wrap for Silicon Valley Comic Con 2019!
 What was your favorite part of the con?
 Comment below, and we'll see you next year.

 Did you know that the San Jose Public Library (SJPL) takes professional headshots for you for FREE?
 That's right, this is another great resource where SJPL will save you money.
-Our Business and Career Department, SJPL Works, has a monthly program called Professional Headshots that meets once a month, every second Saturday of the month from 11:00AM- 12:00PM.
+Our Career and Business Department, SJPL Works, has a monthly program called Professional Headshots that meets once a month, every second Saturday of the month from 11:00AM- 12:00PM.
 No registration is required.
 Alyssa actually attended the program and below is the end product.
 Can you say #adulting?

 Who am I?